Peer-Reviewed Publications

 [University of Michigan Press] [Amazon]

-Consequently, I demonstrate that legislative dysfunction arises from a mutually beneficial relationship between a majority party in Congress, which is trying to win unified government, and its allied interest groups, which are trying to get their preferred policies enacted.
-This project moves beyond conventional arguments that our discordant politics are merely the result of political polarization and closely examines the specific circumstances that give rise to legislative dysfunction.
-In doing so, I provide a new perspective on the question we have all asked at some point, “Why can’t Democrats and Republicans stop fighting and just get something done?”
+Through his analysis, Gelman provides an original explanation for why both parties pursue the partisan bickering that voters find so frustrating.
+He moves beyond conventional arguments that our discordant politics are merely the result of political polarization.
+Instead, he closely examines the specific circumstances that give rise to legislative dysfunction.
+The result is a fresh, straightforward perspective on the question we have all asked at some point, “Why can’t Democrats and Republicans stop fighting and just get something done?”

 Journal Articles:

 Gelman, Jeremy and Steven Lloyd Wilson.
-Forthcoming.
-"Measuring Congressional Partisanship and Its Consequences.
-Legislative Studies Quarterly.
+2022.
+"Measuring Congressional Partisanship and Its Consequences".
+Legislative Studies Quarterly 47(1): 225-256.

 Gelman, Jeremy.
-Forthcoming.
+2021.
 "Ask and You May Receive: Senators’ Strategies for Securing Distributive Benefits.”
-Congress & the Presidency
+Congress & the Presidency 48(2): 123-146.

 Gelman, Jeremy.
-Forthcoming.
+2021.
 “Partisan Intensity in Congress: Evidence from Brett Kavanaugh’s Supreme Court Nomination.”
-Political Research Quarterly.
+Political Research Quarterly 74(2): 450-463.

 Gelman, Jeremy.
 2019.
 "In Pursuit of Power: Competition for Majority Status and Senate Partisanship."
 Party Politics 25(6): 782-793.